-Submit your Qs for a live sesh with Sunshine Girl's Paige McKenzie!
+Submit your Qs and win signed swag from Sunshine Girl's Paige McKenzie!

 You probably know her as the face behind The Haunting of Sunshine Girl series.
 But if you ask Paige McKenzie what she does, her response would sound a little bit like this: "I am an author, actress, YouTuber, producer, director, artist, content creator and overall a very sarcastic person."